Domain-Driven-Design-Australia/adaconf-web/src/legal.md

 ---
-title: Imprint
+title: Legal
 description: Information according to whatever legal requirements apply.
 layout: page.njk
 ---

 The Analysis, Design & Architecture Conference (ADAConf) and this website (https://adaconf.org) are owned and operated by SPCS Productions Pty Ltd, ABN: 44 675 931 610.

-SPCS Productions Pty Ltd can be contacted at: ada.confau@gmail.com.
+SPCS Productions Pty Ltd can be contacted via our [contact form](/contact).